Monte Carlo Tree Search for Code Generation using LLMs

 [View on GitHub]

 There have been a slew of LLMs released to the public over the past ~12 months that have shown surprising levels of knowledge & ability in multiple domains.
-Code generation is a frontier in text generation, which lays the path towards agentic AI and tool use.
-Some notable models include OpenAI's GPT-4, Microsoft's Phi-2, Meta's CodeLlama, and DeepSeek's DeepSeek Coder.
+Code generation in particular has received quite a lot of attention, with a continuous stream of new models being published almost monthly–notable examples including OpenAI's GPT-4 & GPT-3.5, Microsoft's Phi-2, Meta's CodeLlama, and DeepSeek's DeepSeek Coder, alongside various fine-tune variants such as Magicoder and Phind-CodeLlama.

 Many of these models are impressive at generating short snippets of code, and often fare well even for complex problem descriptions, albeit with some hallucinations due to the probabilistic nature of LLMs.
 In this blog post we explore the following: is it possible to achieve LLM code generation that is accurate, consistent, and relatively cheap to run?